tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Similar to A* except uses an iterative deepening approach
 - Uses less memory at the expense of higher compute time
 -

-#### Admissible Heuristics

-- Never overestimates the possible path to the goal state

 ## Search Contours